No Certificate, No Categorical Speech Act: A Brouwerian Assertibility Constraint for Public Reason: Introduction

 \section{Introduction}

 Upholding epistemic agency -- our capacity to recognize, evaluate, and act on knowledge -- has always been both an individual and a collective responsibility.
 As generative AI systems grow in capability and opacity, sustaining that responsibility becomes increasingly difficult.
-Disinformation scales more easily, bias is harder to diagnose, and the grounds of model outputs recede from view, as fluent hallucinations can pass as knowledge.
+Misinformation scales more easily, bias is harder to diagnose, and the grounds of model outputs recede from view as fluent responses pass for warranted knowledge.
 It is no accident that education has long been regarded as a primary defense.
-In a 1904 speech at Oxford University, John Alexander Smith put the point bluntly:
+In a 1914 speech at Oxford University, John Alexander Smith put the point bluntly:

 \begin{quote} ``Nothing that you will learn in the course of your studies will be of the slightest possible use to you in after life, save only this, that if you work hard and intelligently you should be able to detect when a man is talking rot, and that, in my view, is the main, if not the sole, purpose of education'' \cite[p.~27]{horne1988macmillan}. \end{quote}